 The John Muir Trail is one of the best ways to experience Yosemite National Park.
-Granite peaks and alpine pools are best experienced while on the trail, where food is packed in and cooked at sunset and the sights are seen after a day hike through some of the finest backcountry in the world.
+Granite peaks and alpine pools are at their most stunning while on the trail, where food is packed in and cooked at sunset and the sights are seen after a day hike through some of the finest backcountry in the world.
 That said, permits can be hard to come by, so some of us must see fit to explore the park in other ways.

-The southern half of Yosemite is most accessible, more extensively paved than the northern half, and generally speaking has the park's most recognizable sights.
-Three bucket-list hikes include the Half Dome Hike, the famed ascent with a cable-aided summit, the Cathedral Lakes Hike and the Yosemite Falls Trail, which is best visited during the spring runoff when the 2,425-foot Yosemite Falls is at its peak.
+The southern half of Yosemite is more accessible and more extensively paved than the northern half, and generally speaking has the park's most recognizable sights.
+Three bucket-list hikes include the Half Dome Hike, the famed ascent with a cable-aided summit, the Cathedral Lakes Hike, and the Yosemite Falls Trail, which is best visited during the spring runoff when the 2,425-foot Yosemite Falls is at its peak.

-*Yosemite is open during Covid-19 by reservation only.
+*Yosemite is open by reservation only during peak season, May 20 to Sep 30 .
+Reservations are not required at other times of year.
 To book, and for the latest updates and restrictions, go to nps.gov/yose.

 Sequoia and Kings Canyon National Parks

-General Sherman is the tree in question, and grows in Sequoia National Park.
-Nearby Giant Forest hosts several more of the world's largest trees.
+General Sherman, the tree in question, grows in Sequoia National Park.
+Nearby, Giant Forest hosts several more of the world's largest trees.
 Moro Rock provides a stunning vantage of the surrounding foothills and granite formations; pair it with Crescent Meadow, which John Muir called the "Gem of the Sierra," at the head of the High Sierra Trail.

 Kings Canyon National Park might well be called "Little Yosemite" for its glacially carved valleys and granite walls.
-More forest giants grow at Grant Grove, where grows the third largest tree by volume, General Grant Tree.
-Road's End, which includes Cedar Grove, the South Fork Kings River and Zumwalt Meadow, is a great place to acquaint yourself with the park.
+More forest giants grow at Grant Grove, where grows the third largest tree by volume, the General Grant Tree.
+Road's End—which includes Cedar Grove, the South Fork Kings River, and Zumwalt Meadow—is a great place to acquaint yourself with the park.
 Several long hikes begin here, including trails to Mist Falls and Cedar Grove Overlook.
-Zumwalt Meadow has wide views and showcases the canyon's stunning scenery, huge granite formations that loom on either side of the canyon.
+Zumwalt Meadow has wide views and showcases the canyon's stunning scenery, huge granite formations that loom on either side.

-*Reservations are required for camping; for the latest updates during the pandemic, go to nps.gov/seki.
+*Reservations are required for camping; for trail conditions and closures, go to nps.gov/seki.

 Death Valley National Park